A school of fish in the ocean

 Another way to help address overfishing is to limit the number of fish caught.
 However, governments and fishery management authorities must set catch limit laws.

-The laws are purposely to keep fishermen from harvesting too many fish at a go.
+The laws are intended to keep fishermen from harvesting too many fish at a time.
 And more so, enforcing size limits ensures that juvenile fish are not harvested, thus protecting fish stocks from depleting.

 Therefore, setting catch limits is one of the most sustainable fishing practices.